Estimated reading time: 20 minutes

-That may be true,, but making sure along the way an emergency savings, retirement investments, life-insurance and all those other things in between is important.
+That may be true,, but making sure an emergency savings, retirement investments, life insurance, and all those other things in between is important.

-This past week Mrs. CBB has witnessed her father cry for the second time in her life and it hurts just as much as it did when she heard it the first time.
+This past week Mrs. CBB has witnessed her father cry for the second time in her life, and it hurts just as much as it did when she heard it the first time.

-Prayers please for the family.
+Prayers, please for the family.

-Although I’d like to keep them short I struggle with that since a post by me often tells a story.
+Although I’d like to keep them short, I struggle with that since a post by me often tells a story.